Part 323—Environment, Energy and Water Efficiency, Renewable Energy Technologies, Occupational Safety, and Drug–Free Workplace

 323.7002 Actions required.

-(a) Contracting activities.
-The Contracting Officer shall insert the clause in 352.223-70, Safety and Health, or a clause substantially the same, in solicitations and contracts that involve hazardous materials or operations for the following types of requirements:
+Contracting activities.
+The contracting officer shall insert the clause at 352.223-70, Safety and Health, or a clause substantially the same, in solicitations and contracts that involve hazardous materials or hazardous operations for the following types of requirements: